cucumber/common/event-protocol/README.md

 [consumer-driven](http://www.martinfowler.com/articles/consumerDrivenContracts.html),
 not speculative.

+We should consider the needs of several different event consumers to influence the design of the protocol.
+This means there may be certain events or event properties that some of the consumers don't care about.
+That's ok.

 A prerequisite for changing the event protocol is that a consumer is going to need this change.
 Ideally there should be code to demonstrate this need, typically in a git repository and/or pull request for a consumer.